 The nominal range of a light is defined for a meteorological visibility of 10 nautical miles (18 520 m).
 However, in many regions this visibility does not occur for a long period, so the light may be not visible at maximum distance.

-To improve the visual performance of a light, it is recommended to use a local conditions visibility Vloc for the intensity calculations, which is lower than 10 M.
+To improve the visual performance of a light, it is recommended to use a local conditions visibility Vloc for the intensity calculations, which may be lower than 10 M.

-Competent authorities should chose a value for a local conditions visibility Vloc based on:
+Competent authorities should choose a value for a local conditions visibility Vloc based on:

+Meteorological historical data

+User experience

 The competent authority should choose a value (SOMETHING with Percentage)